sparksp/elm-review-action/README.md

 ### name

-This action creates its own entry in the checks called "Elm Review", you can change the check name shown with this input.
+This action creates its own entry in the checks called "elm-review", you can change the check name shown with this input.

 ### elm_review